 What Are The Dangers Of Tramadol Withdrawal

 While ending long-term tramadol use is important, suddenly stopping the use of the drug will produce a variety of withdrawal symptoms.
 They range from feelings of discomfort to more potentially harmful conditions.
 These withdrawal symptoms can lead to relapse as well.
 Some most common withdrawal symptoms are anxiety, confusion, depression, fatigue, gastrointestinal issues, hallucinations, muscle pain and spasms, paranoia, seizures, and sleep disturbances.
-The potential harm from this type of withdrawal is why it’s recommended to only stop using under the supervision of a medical detox.
+The potential harm from this type of withdrawal is why it’s recommended to only stop using under the supervision of a medical tramadol detox, the same is true for fentanyl detox.
 Medical professionals can help safely manage the discomfort from withdrawal symptoms, reduce their severity, and avoid complications.

 Tramadol Detox At Restored Path

 A comfortable medical detox is available for tramadol users in the Dallas-Fort Worth Metroplex.
 While the stay in detox varies depending on the type of drug and the needs of each person, a stay in detox is a relatively short and vital first step in achieving recovery.
-Many people who attempt to quit on their own return to using tramadol (or other opioids) within 24 hours, a visit to Restored Path allows you or your loved one to receive the support at a critical time and reduce that risk of relapse.
+Many people who attempt to quit on their own return to using tramadol (or other opioids) within 24 hours.
+A visit to our drug and alcohol detox center in Dallas allows you or your loved one to receive support at a critical time and reduce the risk of relapse.